 And yet it took me a decade to realize that this casserole could stand on its own, as a first-night dish, not just a super smart use of what’s left from our favorite weekly meal.
 Yet its longevity, or the fact that it gets better with time, means that it’s a great potluck dish.
 That’s the reason I’ve made it the last few times–once for Mag Club, and once for a post-Thanksgiving potluck at my sister’s where it was a welcome alternative to gobbling more turkey.
 Make it in the morning and bake it at your host’s (or skip the potluck and just have a quick dinner when you get home), and though it’s simple beyond simple, I guarantee everyone will love it.

 From my kitchen, albeit small, to yours,

 Cara, THE QUARTER-LIFE COOK

-In a large saucepan, heat about 2 tablespoons oil over medium heat.
-Add the onions and cook for 5-10 minutes, stirring occasionally, until they are translucent.
+- In a large saucepan, heat about 2 tablespoons oil over medium heat.
+Add the onions and cook for 5 to 10 minutes, stirring occasionally, until they are translucent.
 Add the garlic and cook another 2 minutes, just until translucent but not brown.

 - Sprinkle in some salt (1/4 teaspoon is a good start, if you're measuring).
 Add the tomatoes and stir.
 Bring the sauce to a boil, stirring occasionally.
 Lower the heat so the sauce simmers, and let it reduce for about 15 minutes, until it has thickened.
 Taste for salt, adding more as necessary.
 Grind in some pepper if you like.
 Use immediately, or cool to room temperature and then store in the fridge for 5 days.

 - Preheat the oven to 375°F. Brush a 9 by 9-inch baking dish (preferably one pretty enough to put down on the table) with olive oil.